-The days of paying a financial advisor to invest your money, or calling up a broker for advice, are long gone.
+The days of paying a financial advisor to invest your money are long gone.

 How Index Funds Work